 PtAAP is a 100-point visual analogue scale for patients to record their arthritis pain from 0 (no pain) to 100 (most severe pain).
-The MID from the literature is estimated to be a 10-point decrease from baseline.
+The minimally important difference (MID) from the literature is estimated to be a 10-point decrease from baseline.

-In the BE OPTIMAL trial, the bimekizumab group had a greater mean decrease from baseline (i.e., improvement) in PtAAP compared with the placebo group at w16.
+In the BE OPTIMAL trial, the bimekizumab group had a greater mean decrease from baseline (i.e., improvement) in PtAAP compared with the placebo group at week 16.
 The mean difference between treatment groups was -19.1 (95% CI, -22.7 to -15.5).
-PtAAP results at week 52 indicated that the response was maintained in the bimekizumab group and that there was a similar response between placebo-bimekizumab crossover patients and patients originally randomized to bimekizumab during the active treatment-blind period.
+PtAAP results at week 52 indicated that the response was maintained in the bimekizumab group and that there was a similar response between patients who crossed over from placebo to bimekizumab and patients originally randomized to bimekizumab during the active treatment-blind period.